Cristiano Ronaldo tax evasion: Portuguese set to plead guilty to fraud during Real Madrid spell and accept suspended prison sentence | Goal.com

 The accusations do not involve the salary he was paid by Real Madrid after joining the club from Manchester United in 2009.

-He is now set to appear in court as a ruling on his case is made.
+He appeared in court as a ruling on his case was made.

 In Spain, a judge can hand out a two-year suspended sentence for first-time offenders.

-Ronaldo is expected to accept that judgement after reaching an agreement with the state prosecutor and the relevant tax authorities in 2018.
+Ronaldo has accepted a 23-month judgement after reaching an agreement with the state prosecutor and the relevant tax authorities in 2018.

 He will, however, have to pay out nearly €19m (£17m/$22m) in fines.